Intent Routing

 Style Transfer

-Apply artistic styles to reference images
+Apply artistic styles from reference images

 ControlNet (Depth/Canny)